-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 2.12 81 I.D.5.b.(xi) and Part I.D.5.a (xii).
-These include: Part I.D.5.b.(xi) - Use of stormwater educational materials; and Part I.D.5.b.(xii) - When choosing appropriate BMPs, the permittee may participate in locally-based watershed planning efforts, which attempt to involve a diverse group of stakeholders including interested citizens. and Part I.D.5.b.(xiii) - The permittee may incorporate the following elements in the Post-Construction Stormwater Management in New Development and Redevelopment Part I.D.5.b.(xiii) - AMAFCA may continue to participate in the watershed- planning efforts with other MS4s in order to publish the AMAFCA Project Schedule biennially.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 2.12 81 Part I.D.5.a.(xii).
+These include: Part I.D.5.b.(xi) - Use of stormwater educational materials; and Part I.D.5.b.(xii) - When choosing appropriate BMPs, the permittee may participate in locally-based watershed planning efforts, which attempt to involve a diverse group of stakeholders including interested citizens. and Part I.D.5.b.(xiii) - The permittee may incorporate the following Part I.D.5.b.(xii) - AMAFCA may continue to participate in the watershed-planning efforts with other MS4s in order to publish the AMAFCA Project Schedule.
 AMAFCA will continue membership and involvement in the cooperative MS4 TAG, which will facilitate cooperation and coordination with other MS4s in the Middle Rio Grande watershed.
 Part I.D.5.b.(xiii) - These program enhancements are outside the AMAFCA's authority and mission.
-However, AMAFCA will cooperate with other watershed MS4s, as applicable, to support this program enhancement. the MRGSQT.
+However, AMAFCA will cooperate with other watershed MS4s, as applicable, to support this program enhancement.
+MRGSQT.
 The MRGSQT Outcomes Report will summarize the activities where educational materials were dispersed and shared with the public.
-This report is available upon request and AMAFCA plans to share this document on its website. • AMAFCA may coordinate with MS4s for project planning of infrastructure retrofitting.
-AMAFCA will continue to produce and publish the AMAFCA Project Schedule for CY 2016 and every other year thereafter.
-Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, GIS Manager 2.13 82 activities to address the Post-Construction Stormwater Because AMAFCA is a flood control authority, the legal authority and jurisdiction granted to it by the State of New Mexico is limited.
+This report is available upon request. • AMAFCA may coordinate with MS4s for project planning of infrastructure retrofitting.
+AMAFCA will continue to produce and publish the AMAFCA Project Schedule. • AMAFCA will continue membership and involvement in the No Permit required schedule.
+2.13 Because AMAFCA is a flood control authority, the legal authority and jurisdiction granted to it by the State of New Mexico is limited.
 AMAFCA has begun requiring, and will continue to require, MS4 permit elements into construction contracts.
-Permit elements into construction contracts to provide Program Lead : AMAFCA's Stormwater Quality Engineer
+No Permit required schedule.